ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Syntax: PUT /domains/{domain}/cds

-Request that the parent modify the DS RRset based on the CDS/CDNSKEY available in the child zone.
-As a result of this request the parent SHOULD add or delete DS records as indicated by the CDS/CDNSKEY RRset, but MUST NOT delete the entire DS RRset.
+Request that the Registrar modify the DS RRset based on the CDS/CDNSKEY available in the child zone.
+As a result of this request the Registrar SHOULD add or delete DS records as indicated by the CDS/CDNSKEY RRset, but MUST NOT delete the entire DS RRset.

 ##### Response
    - HTTP Status code 200 indicates a success.